lycurgus/pyrc-bot/README.md

 Any modules in the `modules` directory will be loaded on startup.
 The file `template` in the `modules` directory provides a hello-world example; further insight can be gained by examining `module.py`.

 ## todo
-* condition matching for module functions needs to be simplified
-* module loading can likely be simplified too as a result of the above
 * colours for terminal output (https://gist.github.com/martin-ueding/4007035)
 * support deactivating modules from automatic loading
 * when channel join is denied due to nickserv registration, add the channel to a list to then join when registration comes in
 * report module load failure to owner
 * Expectations (`util.py`) should be awaitable somehow
 * `nowplaying` module's WHOIS check has been disabled temporarily
-* tick/sleep resolution (i.e. how long Metronome sleeps and how much Bot.clock\_tick adds to the counter) should be configurable